Stuwert/blog/src/posts/go-give-feedback.md

 ### 2. The Altruistic Reason

 This is definitely the coworker version of “tell your friends and family you love them”.
 There’s never been a point in my career where I’ve felt I was getting too much (positive **or negative**) feedback.
-It’s so easy to assume that because you enjoy working with your coworkers, that they know that.
-They probably could use a reminder, but even if they do, you should take a few minutes to put it in writing.
+It’s so easy to assume that because you enjoy working with your coworkers, that they know your positive feelings.
+They probably don't, and even if they do, you should take a few minutes to put it in writing.
+It's a good reminder, and helps them get visibility on their positive work with their managers.

-This isn’t to say I never received positive or negative feedback, just that it typically came in the form of big moments.
+Most feedback that gets shared, in my experience, is the big stuff.
 A project that went well, a raise, or a project that went poorly, or some big feedback about behavior that needed to be corrected.
 The small stuff, the clarifying, steadying stuff often goes unnoticed.
-I cannot tell you the number of times when I did something nice for someone and never heard about it, but would’ve been through the moon for a small thank-you.

 ### 3. The Semi-altruistic Reason